Phal-Sovandy/E-commerce_Database/README.md

 ## 🧑‍💻 Author

-Designed and implemented by **Pailiav** for a full-stack e-commerce application project.
+Designed and implemented by **Phal Sovandy** for a full-stack e-commerce application project.

+---

+## 📂 Data Source
+The dataset used in this project was obtained from the [eCommerce dataset samples by Luminati](https://github.com/luminati-io/eCommerce-dataset-samples.git).